 Machel Montano: I sing with Rose last year.
 De woman say “Leave me aloneeeeee!”
 (Leave Me Alone, 2016)

 Interviewer: This sounds like a different Double M to me.
-Aren’t you afraid that you will alienate some of your fans with these views that seem to defend women and gender equality?
+Aren’t you afraid that you will alienate some of your fans with these views that seem to defend women and promote gender equality?

 Machel Montano: “I really don’t care what nobody say…What they say they say because a people does talk…” (What They Say They Say, 1997/1998)